clicon/clixon/apps/restconf/README.md

 There are two installation instructions: for libevhtp and nginx.

-## Evhtp
+## Native

 Download, build and install libevhtp from source.
-Prereqs: libevent and cmake.
+Prereqs: libevent and ssl
 ```
    sudo git clone https://github.com/clicon/clixon-libevhtp.git
    cd clixon-libevhtp